-- ALMA Lab (Advanced Lab for Music Applications), C-485 HFAC, 801-422-8661 - 20 computer stations with MIDI keyboards and a variety of music software applications (including Finale and Sibelius music notation programs, ProTools, and other applications) - Used as a piano lab for group piano classes and as a teaching space for music technology courses during the day - Available to music students for open use whenever courses are not being held in the lab, as well as evenings, Fridays, and Saturdays in particular - Electronic Music Studio, (E-329 HFAC) - The lab is devoted to the creation of new compositions that extend and continue to explore the sound worlds introduced by classical electronic music. - o In addition to an analog synthesizer, the studio is equipped with eight-channel sound and a ProTools HD system, several high-end microphones, a digital mixing board, and a loaded Mac desktop computer equipped with the latest electronic music software: Max, Native Instrument's Komplete package, Logic Pro, and a KYMA system, among others. - The lab functions as a space where users create stand-alone compositions and soundtracks for various visual media, explore sound design, and work with multiple control/input tools including the ROLI Seaboard, the Komplete Kontrol and Maschine Jam of Native Instruments, the Linnstrument, and a Wacom Tablet. - Commercial Music Digital Recording Studios and MIDI Production Labs
+- Electronic Music Studio, 1065 MB - O The lab is devoted to the creation of new media compositions that extend and continue to explore the sound worlds introduced by classical and modern electronic music. - O In addition to an analog synthesizer, the studio is configured for 7.1 surround as well as an octaphonic setup, several high-end microphones, and a system equipped with the latest electronic music software: Max, Native Instrument's Komplete package, Logic Pro, and a KYMA system, among others. - O The lab functions as a space where users create stand-alone compositions and soundtracks for various visual media, explore sound design, and work with multiple control/input tools including the ROLI Seaboard, the Komplete Kontrol and Maschine Jam of Native Instruments, the Linnstrument, and a Wacom Tablet. - Commercial Music Digital Recording Studios and MIDI Production Labs